ChatGPT for Coding: A Guide to Supercharging Your Workflow (Without Getting Fired)

 Bring the AI Into Your IDE

 For most developers, the first stop is installing an extension for their favorite Integrated Development Environment (IDE).
-The marketplaces for tools like VS Code or JetBrains IDEs (like IntelliJ and PyCharm) are packed with AI plugins.
+The marketplaces for tools like or JetBrains IDEs (like IntelliJ and PyCharm) are packed with AI plugins.

 These are a fantastic starting point.
 They usually let you: